Titles and Roles

 - Assistant Professor, Department of Hematology and Medical Oncology

 - Research Program

 - Cell and Molecular Biology

-Benjamin G. Barwick, PhD, is an Instructor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Benjamin G. Barwick, PhD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 An experienced computational biologist, Dr. Barwick has extensive training in molecular and cellular biology including genetics/genomics, epigenetics, immunology, and cancer biology.

 Dr. Barwick is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.
 He holds professional memberships with American Society of Hematology and American Association of Cancer Research.

 Dr. Barwick received his PhD in the Genetics and Molecular Biology Program at Emory University School of Medicine in Atlanta, Georgia.
 He completed his postdoc training studying multiple myeloma genetics and epigenetics at Winship Cancer Institute of Emory University in Atlanta, Georgia.
 He earned his MS in Bioinformatics at Georgia Institute of Technology in Atlanta, Georgia.